fooltowise/NeroNotes/Nero's Notes/Models of my life.md

 > You start every class by giving students the opportunity (or better, the obligation) to ask questions about their reading, about previous sessions, or about anything.
 You take each question seriously, and answer it without making a jackass of the student who asked it (no matter how foolish the question).
 After a year of teaching constitutional law, I found I was able to write a twenty-page document to distribute to students that provided answers to 90% of the questions they asked.
 I was never sure whether that was a good thing, though, for it cut down the questioning.

 >Of course, students don't learn by being lectured at, anyway; they learn by thinking hard, solving problems, dissecting proofs.
 Requiring them to write briefs was the most important component of our teaching at IIT.
 After students have thought hard about a topic, a lecture can help them sort out and organize their thoughts.
-Enlightements, like accidents, happen only to prepared minds.
+Enlightenments, like accidents, happen only to prepared minds.
 If students have thought about something, you can discuss it profitably in class.
 Without the preparation, it is just a bull session.

 > You keep lectures on the high ground.
 The details of proofs are better gleaned from books.
 Above all, you feel no obligation to repeat the contents of the textbook, for that would simply confirm students into the habit of not reading it.